Azure/KAN/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Support

+To learn more about our support structure, how to file issues and get support, visit: [How to get support](SUPPORT.md).

 # Join the discussion

 To report bugs, send feedbacks, or discuss any KAN related topics, please join our Discord server: